Prolonged sitting in front of a computer can affect your health and your posture. And translators know this too well.

 This information is provided only as general information and is definitely not intended to replace the advice of your doctor or healthcare provider.
 I am not a doctor nor a medical or health professional.
 Please consult your doctor for advice and address any questions to them.

 About the author:

-Popie is an accomplished Localization Project Manager and Linguist, having worked in these fields for more than 17 years.
+Popie is an accomplished Localization Project Manager and Linguist, having worked in these fields for more than 18 years.
 Her main fields of expertise are Life Sciences, IT, Gaming and Consumer Electronics.
-She holds a BSc in Translation from the Ionian University, and various other diplomas ranging widely from Project Management, to IT, to First Aid.
+She holds a BsC in Translation from the Ionian University, and various other diplomas ranging widely from Project Management, to IT, to First Aid.
 Her working languages are Greek, English, French, and Italian.
-Her favorite pastime is to research online on various ways to solve problems, reading paranormal romance and mystery novels, and Pilates.
+Her favorite pastime is to do online research on various ways to solve translation and localization workflow problems, reading paranormal romances and mystery novels, and Pilates.
 She volunteers for the Red Cross and is a firm believer that if we all work together we can make a great difference in this world, combining our professional and our personal strengths.
 Last, but not least, she is the elected Secretary of PEEMPIP, and also a Mentor in the Mentoring Program of PEEMPIP, helping new translators.